+Cut edge corrosion occurs where the uncoated edges of coil-coated Plastisol sheets have been exposed to weathering.
 Cladding sheets are generally manufactured and cut in a factory.
-When they are made, the cladding receives a generic factory coating, which when cut, exposes a ‘flaw’ or weakness in the cladding where cut edge corrosion can begin to rust and weaken the integrity of the cladding sheet.
+When they are made, the cladding receives a generic factory coating, which when cut, exposes a bare metal which ultimately can lead to corrosion and weakening the integrity of the cladding sheet.

 Cut edge corrosion is most noticeable across horizontal edges – overlays, seams and eaves.
 The general aesthetic look of roof cladding ‘from the ground’ or inside a facility will often not show the damage occurring, as water spreads through capillary water action.

 Commercial cladding on properties that have large square metre roof dimensions, may include:

 - Retail units